DivyeshDongare/File-Integrity-Checker/README.md

 ├── gui.py            # GUI frontend logic (if implemented)
 ├── main.py           # The main entry point for your application └── logs/             # Directory to store log files

+# Testing Tips

+* Use dummy folders with known files.
+* Try editing a file after storing the hash and check if detection works.
+* Test performance on large files and directories.